cysouw/diathesis/text/c11_infinitive.md

 - Ich bin dem Nachbarn den Teller zurückbringen gewesen. (\*sein)
 :::

 The absentive can only be used with verbs that clearly include agency, so typical patientive verbs like *einschlafen* 'to fall asleep' do not allow for this construction (cf. [@sec:participles-sein-perfect]).
 In contrast, a verb like *schlafen* 'to sleep' does allow for an absentive construction, though it needs a suitable context [@next b].
-However, not all verbs with a *haben* perfect (often analysed as 'agentive', see [@sec:participles-haben-perfect]) allow for an absentive, for example *sitzen* 'to sit' does not allow for it [@next c].
+However, not all verbs with a *haben* perfect (often analysed as "agentive", see [@sec:participles-haben-perfect]) allow for an absentive, for example *sitzen* 'to sit' does not allow for it [@next c].

 ::: ex
 - ^* Ich bin einschlafen.